node-girls/beginners-javascript/step06.md

 }
 ```

-Notice the variable is set to `1`, because we want counting to begin there.
-The length is set to be less than or equal to 10, as want the loop to end there.
+Notice the variable `i` is set to `1`, because we want counting to begin there.
+The length is set to be less than or equal to 10, as we want the loop to end there.
 And we are increasing the value of `i` by one each time.

 ### Mini challenge